Danny Nalliah: Queensland floods in 2010-2011

-On 22 June 2011, Nalliah launched a new political party, Rise Up Australia, which he leads.
-The launch date was picked as it was the anniversary of Nalliah's successful case in the Supreme Court.
-Stated aims of the party include the protection of freedom of speech, freedom of religion and preserving Australia's "Judeo-Christian heritage".
+Views on homosexuality

 In a 2011 interview with Perth's Out in Perth, Nalliah stated that homosexuals can be turned back to heterosexual relationships through education and through Christ.
 "As a political party, while we love the homosexual community and want to get to know them better, we also have a stand where we say, children need to be protected.
 We would love to see every man and woman come together, there's a time in life when you do things, and maybe you feel yes you are locked into an agenda... [our position] is that homosexuality is not OK."
 He also said that "Children should not be exposed to [public displays of homosexual affection] and other practices that go beyond morality."

 Views on multiculturalism

 "We also know that Stalin and his communist ideologies were responsible for the murder of millions of people.
 Although communist ideologies seemed to be very good to many millions of people, the end result was much death and destruction.
 In other words, 'One Word' becomes a gate way to lead to great disaster if we don't wake up in time.
 We have seen Nazism and Communism destroy many nations.

 "So we need to take a good look at the word 'Multiculturalism'.
 Although this word seems to sound so good, in reality it is currently destroying the Judeo-Christian West and replacing it with an 'Interfaith' deceptive agenda led by the United Nations.
 It is Communism wearing a new uniform.
 It is also worth noting that the first few letters of this word is "Multicult"-uralism."